gavic007/jsonDataProcessingLab/README.md

 > As an administrator I would like to display a list of all students, ordered by date of birth.
 (DONE)

-> As an administrator, I would like to display a list of all students, ordered by the number of credits that they have successfully completed (i.e. excluding the in-progress credits and grade F courses).
+> As an administrator, I would like to display a list of all students, ordered by the number of credits that they have successfully completed (i.e. excluding the in-progress credits and grade F courses).(DONE)

 > As an administrator I would like to view a list of students based on their major(s).
 (DONE)